Compactness in MV-Topologies: Tychonoff Theorem and Stone-Cech Compactification: Introduction

 \section{Introduction}

-MV-topological spaces were introduced by the second author \cite{rus2} with the aim of extending Stone duality to semisimple MV-algebras.
-In the same paper, the author extended several basic notions and results of general topology to such a class of fuzzy topologies.
+MV-topological spaces were introduced by the second author with the aim of extending Stone duality to semisimple MV-algebras \cite{rus2}.
+In the same paper, several basic notions and results of general topology have been extended to such a class of fuzzy topologies.
 The results presented there indicate that MV-topological spaces constitute a pretty well-behaved fuzzy generalization of classical topological spaces.
 On the algebraic side, the class of algebras which play for MV-topologies the role that Boolean algebras play for classical topologies is the one of \emph{limit cut complete} (\emph{lcc}, for short) MV-algebras.

+In this paper, we study some important questions about compactness in the category of MV-topological spaces.
+First of all, we recall some basic definitions and results on the topic, and we describe how MV-topologies behave with respect to some important and well-known functors between the categories of fuzzy topological spaces and classical ones.
+Then we characterize product MV-topologies by means of the concepts of \emph{subbase} and \emph{large subbase}.

+Once all the preliminaries are settled, we present two proofs of Tychonoff theorem for MV-topologies, i.e., of the fact that compactness is preserved by product in this category (Theorem \ref{tych}).
+The first one follows from Lemma \ref{alex}, i.e., an analogous of Alexander Subbase Lemma, similarly to the classical case, while the other one is an easy consequence of Theorems \ref{ultra} and \ref{low333}.

-In this short note, we continue the study of MV-topologies by proving a Tychonoff-type theorem for such a class of fuzzy topological spaces.
-More precisely, we prove that the product of compact MV-topological spaces is compact.
-Then we present several consequences of such a result, among which the fact that the category of Stone MV-spaces has products and, consequently, the one of lcc MV-algebras has coproducts.
-We also discuss some properties of coproducts of lcc MV-algebras and the relationship of our main result with the Axiom of Choice and with Lowen's corresponding theorem for lattice-valued fuzzy topologies.
+In Section \ref{cons} we present several consequences of our Tychonoff theorem, among which the fact that the category of Stone MV-spaces has products and, consequently, the one of lcc MV-algebras has coproducts.
+We also discuss some properties of coproducts of lcc MV-algebras and the relationship of our main result with the Axiom of Choice and with Lowen's corresponding theorem for lattice-valued fuzzy topologies \cite{low2}.

+In the last section, we use some categorical results proved by Cerruti in order to show the existence of a Stone-\v Cech Compactification for each MV-topological space.
+More precisely, using the properties of the functors $\iota$ and $\omega$ discussed in the previous sections, we show that the compactification functor $\hat\beta$, defined by Cerruti for a larger category, once restricted to MV-topologies, boasts properties that are similar to those of the Stone-\v Cech compactification of classical topological spaces.
+Moreover, we prove that the compactification of each topologically generated MV-space is completely determined by the Stone-\v Cech compactification of its initial topology.